az login --scope https://management.azure.com//.default

 Adding the XTDB Dashboard to Grafana

-With the Prometheus data source added, the XTDB metrics are now available to Grafana.
-We provide a pre-configured Grafana dashboard for various useful XTDB metrics.
-To add this:
+With the Prometheus data source added, the XTDB metrics are now being scraped by Grafana.
+We provide pre-configured Grafana dashboards for:

 -